To Like Or To Not Like: How Instagram Hiding Likes is Affecting Content Creators

 To ease such concerns Instagram has stated that businesses can still see metrics like engagement rates, impressions, and reach.

-Users of the platforms will still be able to view their own posts’ number of likes and, therefore, can screenshot the numbers and share them with their sponsors.
+Users of the platforms will still be able to view their own posts’ number of likes, can screenshot the numbers and share them with marketers and brands.

 However, this proposal does not accommodate the needs of up-and-coming or aspiring influencers as businesses scouting for new influencers tend to look at the “likes” a specific user gets per post.
 In other words, if the number of “likes” are hidden, how will businesses be able to scout for new influencers?